Introduction to MVC

 - Assume if there is any change in Business logic, then only the Model component can be altered, and the components can be left untouched.

-- If there is any change in the user interface, we could just change the code in the View component, thereby making it clear that the business logic is unaffected as there was no change made in the Model component in regards to this scenario.
+- Suppose there is any change in the user interface.
+In that case, we could just change the code in the View component, thereby making it clear that the business logic is unaffected as there was no change made in the Model component in regards to this scenario.

-- Because of the simplicity, it brings to the table, many programming language frameworks follow this architecture and provides a good understanding to the developer of how the web application needs to be developed.
+- Because of the simplicity it brings to the table, many programming language frameworks follow this architecture and provide a good understanding of how the web application needs to be developed.

 What can you do with MVC?